pierr3/TrackAudio/README.md

 ### What is XC and XCA?

 When you right click XCA on a frequency that you are listening to, and if you are logged in as ATC, all the transceivers of that frequency will be cross-coupled.
 This means that all transmissions received by a transceiver in that list will also be re-emitted by all other transceivers.
 This allows for pilots in different parts of your airspace to hear eachother, since they may be using a different transceiver.
-In general, you should be using XC every time you control.
+In general, you should be using XCA every time you control.

 When you left click XCA, you activate "cross-couple across".
 This is the same as clicking "XC" in AFV for Windows, and allows you to cross-couple across frequencies, meaning you can join multiple sets of transceivers regardless of frequency.
 Pay attention, however, as you may cause overlap of radio by enabling this.
 For example, if you XCA one frequency that has a transceiver near the border of a neighboring vAcc with another that is at the other end of your sector, far away from that border with your neighboring vAcc, you will suddenly extend coverage of that second frequency to the border with your neighboor.